 There shall be seven (7) Board members, appointed by the Mayor, with the approval of the City Commission (K.S.A.
 12-1222).
-In addition to the appointed members of the Board, the Mayor shall be exofficio a member of the library board with the same powers as appointed members.
+In addition to the appointed members of the Board, the Mayor shall be ex- officio a member of the library board with the same powers as appointed members.
 Terms of Board members shall be staggered.
 Members will be appointed for a term of four (4) years.
 Upon the April 30th expiration of each term, successors shall be appointed in a like manner to fill the vacancies created, and each member will serve a term of four (4) years.
-Board members shall be eligible for not more than two (2) successive terms.
 A person appointed to serve an unexpired term remains eligible for two consecutive four-year terms upon completion of the unexpired term.